gromacs/gromacs/docs/web-manual/analysis.rst

 therefore |Gromacs| only supports a limited number of functions.
 :numref:`Table %s <table-fitfn>`  lists the available options with the corresponding command-line options.
-The underlying routines for fitting use the Levenberg-Marquardt algorithm as implemented in the lmfit package Wuttke (2013) (a bare-bones version of which is included in |Gromacs| in which an option for error-weighted fitting was implemented).
+The underlying routines for fitting use the Levenberg-Marquardt algorithm as implemented in the lmfit package \ :ref:`162 <reflmfit>` (a bare-bones version of which is included in |Gromacs| in which an option for error-weighted fitting was implemented).

 .. |exp|  replace:: :math:`e^{-t/{a_0}}`